Diversity And Equality Forum

 Like all schools, St Paul’s follows the guidance of the Equality Act 2010, which outlines our responsibility to protect people from discrimination.
-The work of the diversity group was recognised as a strength of the school by Ofsted in our 2019 inspection report.

 A healthy social life is found when, in the mirror of each soul, the whole community finds it’s reflection, and when, in the whole community, the virtue of each one is living

 ANTI-RACISM statement approved by the Diversity Group and the college of teachers:

 We are resolved explicitly and publicly to affirm that we are an anti-racist school.

 We acknowledge that racism can be unconscious or unintentional.

 We accept that we need to listen and learn,

 We promise to purposefully discuss and challenge issues of race and colour and its impact on our school, its systems and its people.

 We challenge ourselves to understand and to continue to discover and correct inequalities we may find.